 Look at the picture on top of this article and get a good look at everything you see.
 Don’t memorize any note names just yet but look at the shapes instead.
 Before we can learn note names, we must remove them from the picture so that our mind can start empty.
 Now picture a white sheet with nothing on it and proceed to lesson one.

 This first lessons is not about notes but rather examines all the different lines which hold the notes.
 Before we do that we need to identify the treble clef.
 You can find the treble clef at the left side where the lines begin as shown in the picture below.

 Now let’s look at the five lines.
-In the above example, the long lines are sub divided into four spaces which are called measures o bars which is plural for bar.
+In the above example, the long lines are subdivided into four spaces which are called measures o bars which is plural for bar.
 Did you ever hear about the 12 Bar Blues?
 The number 12 just means that the song is 12 bars long.
-If you have troubles with imagining measures or bars simple think of them as containers that are lined up side by side.
+If you have troubles with imagining measures or bars simply think of them as containers that are lined up side by side.

 To complete this lessons, we need to recognize the vertical lines which show us where one bar (or container) ends and where the other one starts.